dshafik/securepasswords.info/source/_posts/aura.md

 ## Usage

 In this example we are looking into authentication via database using pdo.
 The `Aura\Auth\Verifier\PasswordVerifier` class help you to make use of different type of hashing algorithms in PHP.
-You can pass `PASSWORD_BCRYPT` to make use of  [password_](http://php.net/password) functions or `md5`, `sha256` etc. It is recommended to make use of `PASSWORD_BCRYPT`.
+You can pass `PASSWORD_DEFAULT` to make use of  [password_](http://php.net/password) functions or `md5`, `sha256` etc. It is recommended to make use of `PASSWORD_DEFAULT`.

 ```php
 <?php